Top 9 Food Bank Fundraising Ideas and Strategies

 With the large expansion of fresh produce offerings at food banks and pantries in recent years, creating a farm-to-food bank program has become more important than ever.

-In recent years, farm to food bank programs has been expanding around the country to recover hundreds of millions of surplus and so-called “ugly” produce for those in need.
+In recent years, farm-to-food bank programs have expanded around the country to recover hundreds of millions of surplus and so-called “ugly” produce for those in need.

 The main goal of creating or joining such a program is to enable your food bank to pay significantly below-market prices for produce surplus and produce seconds, or ugly produce (otherwise delicious and nutritious food).

-There are now more than 10 farms to food bank programs in the U.S.
+There are now more than ten farms to food bank programs in the U.S.

 Feeding America reported that in 2017 they received 1.47 billion pounds of produce.
 Of that amount, roughly 10% of it comes from farms.
 In California, where 50 percent of the country’s produce is grown, the California Association of Food Banks (CAFB) Farm to Family program recovers 140 million pounds of produce a year.
 This produce then goes to 40 different food banks that partner with over 5,000 food pantries.

 Pro tip: You don’t have to collaborate only with big farmers.
-Edmonton’s Food Bank got creative with their Plant, Grow, Share a Row program.
+Edmonton’s Food Bank got creative with its Plant, Grow, Share a Row program.
 This program invites local gardeners to grow an extra row of vegetables for donation to their food bank.
-They highlight the best crops for donation and invite the farmers too.
-While these donations might be smaller, they add up and they’re a wonderful way to engage the community from the ground up!
+While these donations might be smaller, they add up and are a wonderful way to engage the community from the ground up!

 food bank fundraising